Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 ```
 **18.Difference in settimeout() and setinterval()?**
 - The setTimeout() method is used to call a function after a certain period of time.
-- The setInterval() method calls  is used to call a function repeatedly at a specified interval of time
+- The setInterval() method is used to call a function repeatedly at a specified interval of time.
 ```
 const TimeoutFun = setTimeout(show, 5000);
 function show() {